 If the animations on your mobile app appear to be janky, but only on the first run, this is likely due to shader compilation.
 Flutter’s long term solution to shader compilation jank is Impeller, which is in the stable release for iOS and in preview behind a flag on Android.

-While we work on making Impeller production ready, you can mitigate shader compilation jank by bundling precompiled shaders with an iOS app.
+While we work on making Impeller fully production ready, you can mitigate shader compilation jank by bundling precompiled shaders with an iOS app.
 Unfortunately, this approach doesn’t work well on Android due to precompiled shaders being device or GPU-specific.
 The Android hardware ecosystem is large enough that the GPU-specific precompiled shaders bundled with an application will work on only a small subset of devices, and will likely make jank worse on the other devices, or even create rendering errors.

-Also, please note that we aren’t planning to make improvements to the developer experience for creating precompiled shaders described below.
+Also, note that we aren’t planning to make improvements to the developer experience for creating precompiled shaders described below.
 Instead, we are focusing our energies on the more robust solution to this problem that Impeller offers.

 What is shader compilation jank?

 A shader is a piece of code that runs on a GPU (graphics processing unit).
 When the Skia graphics backend that Flutter uses for rendering sees a new sequence of draw commands for the first time, it sometimes generates and compiles a custom GPU shader for that sequence of commands.
 This allows that sequence and potentially similar sequences to render as fast as possible.